PGelss/scikit_tt/README.md

 ## 5. Data analysis

-**scikit-tt** combines data-driven methods with tensor network decompositions in order to significantly reduce the computational costs and/or storage consumption for high-dimensional data sets.
+**Scikit-TT** combines data-driven methods with tensor network decompositions in order to significantly reduce the computational costs and/or storage consumption for high-dimensional data sets.
 Different methods can be found in the directory [*scikit_tt/data_driven*](scikit_tt/data_driven/).

 ### 5.1 Tensor-based dynamic mode decomposition (tDMD)